 - An audition and/or portfolio review (for design/tech)

-Please ensure that you have the following items prepared prior to beginning this application:
+Please ensure that you have the following items prepared prior to beginning your Theatre Scholarship application:

 - Name, title, and email of your most recent drama teacher or director

 - 500-word essay on the topic: “What do you think 21st Century theatre will look like in the next 20 years, and what do you hope your role will be in creating that new theatre?”

 - Your current theatre resume

 Audition & Portfolio Review

 At this time we are only accepting video auditions which must be uploaded to a video sharing site and provided at the time of application submission.
 Please have your link ready prior to beginning the application.

 - For actors: An audition consisting of a Shakespearean monologue 20-30 lines in length and a one-minute contemporary monologue.